StarRocks/starrocks/docs/sql-reference/sql-functions/string-functions/upper.md

 ## Parameters

-- `str`：The string that needs to be converted.
+- `str`: The string that needs to be converted.
 If `str` is not a string, implicit cast will be performed first.

 ## Return value